 Sea Rotmann, PhD

 Dr. Sea Rotmann has worked on energy efficiency and behaviour change for over 15 years.
-She was the Principal Scientist at New Zealand’s Energy Efficiency and Conservation Authority (EECA) before starting her own consultancy called SEA – Sustainable Energy Advice Ltd, in 2011.
+She was the Principal Scientist at New Zealand’s Energy Efficiency and Conservation Authority (EECA) before starting her own consultancy, which is aptly named SEA – Sustainable Energy Advice Ltd, in 2011.
 She ran the first global behaviour change research collaboration for the International Energy Agency (IEA) called ‘Task 24: Behaviour Change in DSM’ from 2012 to 2019.
 In this Task, she worked on field research pilots across the world in sectors as varied as hospital sustainability in North America; P2P neighbourhood sharing schemes in New Zealand; green leases in Sweden; and library energy audit loan kits in Ireland.
 Her new research collaboration under the User-Centred Energy Systems (Users TCP) Technology Collaboration Programme by the IEA focuses on hard-to-reach energy users in the residential and commercial sectors.
 Dr. Sea is actually a coral reef ecologist by background and has a deep and abiding obsession with all things tentacled – particularly, ‘the Kraken’ – which covers 90% of everything she owns.

 Intrigued?
 Let’s Chat!